Home » Koh Mak

 Bangkok Airways flies from BKK Suvarnabhumi Airport into Trat Airport.

-Coming back, the PG306 departs at 14,10.
-For this, you take the Panan at 10.00 off the island or at a push, the 11.30 Leelawadee docking at 12.30.
+Coming back, the PG306 departs at 13.10 so you take the Panan at 10.00 off the island.
+When on the winter timetable, the PG306 departs at 14.10, so you can use the 11.30 Leelawadee.

-For the PG308 departing at 17.45 you take the last boat off Koh Mak, Panan at 13.30, docking at 14.30.
-Or you could use the 14.40 Seudamgo which heads to Laem Sok Pier arriving at 15.20
+For the PG308 departing at 17.50, you take the last boats off Koh Mak, whic are, in high season only, Panan at 13.30, docking at 14.30 or the 14.40 Seudamgo to Laem Sok Pier arriving at 15.20.
+If on the evening flight in low season, move it to the lunchtime one or you will have a whole day wait in the Airport.

 Flight prices start at 2,850bt per person excluding taxes for a websaver – it needs to be booked well in advance.

-To reach the pier from Trat Airport, you use a private transfer, prices from 950bt for a car or a share taxi at 250bt per person.
+To reach the pier from Trat Airport, you use a private transfer, prices from 975bt for a car or a share taxi at 250bt per person.
 Note the private car is 1,500bt from Laem Sok Pier to Trat Airport if using the Seudamgo option above.

 Book Transfers to The Pier